Agoric/documentation/main/glossary/README.md

 (Also referred to as *eventual send*) `E()` is a local "bridge" function that asynchronously invokes methods on local or remote objects, for example those in another vat, machine, or blockchain.
-It takes a local object or a [presence](#presence) for a remote object as its argument and sends messages to the object using normal message-sending syntax.
+It takes as its argument either a local object or a [presence](#presence) for a remote object or a promise for a local or remote object, and sends messages to the object using normal message-sending syntax.
 The local proxy forwards all messages to the remote object to deal with.
 All `E()` calls return a promise for the eventual result.
 For more detail, see the [`E()` section in the Distributed JavaScript page](/guides/js-programming/eventual-send.md).